vlayer-xyz/vlayer/book/src/features/web.md

 ### Generating ZK proof in the prover

-After obtaining the web proof via the browser extension, it must be sent to the vlayer prover contract.
+After obtaining the Web Proof via the browser extension, it must be sent to the vlayer prover contract.
 That is performed by `callProver()` function in `vlayer/src/components/organisms/ProveStep/Container.tsx`.
 Through vlayer sdk proof is injected into prover contract: `src/vlayer/WebProofProver.sol`.
 Make sure that proper URL is checked there:
 ```solidity